Jyoti28490/webpack-react-carousel/README.md

 `file-loader` The file-loader resolves import/require() on a file into a url and emits the file into the output directory.

 ## Plugins Module

+Plugins serve the purpose of doing anything else that a loader cannot do.

 `html-webpack-plugin`The HtmlWebpackPlugin simplifies creation of HTML files to serve your webpack bundles.
 This is especially useful for webpack bundles that include a hash in the filename which changes every compilation.